jonnyscholes/toolery/README.md

 Everyday I need to make lots of little conversions and calculations when taking designs from Photoshop files to the web.

 This is a little tool I made to make all of that easier for myself (and perhaps others).
-The idea is that I should just need to paste my input or type in a single input field and any conceivable conversion would be made for me instantly with no further input.
+The idea is that I should just have to paste my clipboard or type into in a single input field.
+Any conceivable conversion would be made for me instantly with no further input.
+It should do its best to make assumptions about my input - with the knowledge that this is made for front end developers.

 Features
 ========